 Not enough focus on person-centred graphs

 This one also resonates with me.
 Some of you may have guessed that by my blog series on Roam, but my interest in Personal Knowledge Graphs goes wider and deeper than that.
-Speaking of Roam itself, its nodes have URIs but they are not persistent across graphs; Roam lacks explicit semantics, doesn’t support ontology import or matching and so on, but until it gets there or something else (an extension or another app) offers what’s missing, I’m using a few workarounds which I’ll share in Part 5 of the series.
-The important point is that our need to organize our own knowledge, to link items of and within tasks, projects, presentations, persons, articles, books, hobbies, videos, web pages, thoughts, ideas, writings and so on so that new associations and ideas emerge when we interact with our PKGs, is strong and growing and such a personal experience with knowledge graphs can also awaken the interest in semantics, once the size of our graphs and the appetite to do more things with them grows.
+What are the implications for Enterprise Knowledge Graphs?
+Our need to organize our own knowledge to link items of and within tasks, projects, presentations, persons, articles, books, hobbies, videos, web pages, thoughts, ideas, writings and so on so that new associations and ideas emerge when we interact with our PKGs, is strong and growing and such a personal experience with knowledge graphs can also awaken the interest in semantics, once the size of our graphs and the appetite to do more things with them grows.
+If decision-makers use PKGs daily with their data, it will be easier for them to imagine the benefits of Enterprise Knowledge Graphs for the organization.

 One particular response caught my interest.
-It’s an outlier in more than one dimensions, and points to very important aspects not caught in any of the reasons, neither my finding nor the additional ones.
+It’s an outlier in more than one dimension and points to very important aspects not caught in any of the reasons, neither my findings nor the additional ones.
 It deserves to be cited entirely:

 1) Basically, people don’t care about sharing data in proper ways, ie, in standardised forms.
 In some cases or niches, yes, when dominant players have interest in it (eg, Google), yes.
 But, in general, they don’t see the need to integrate data if the main benefits of doing it are more for third parties than for themselves.
 Even worse, if they see open and standardised data as a threat to their competitive advantage.
 Sadly, there are even cases where “standardisation” for a company is actually the attempt to dominate the market with their own solutions (eg, Google and schema.org).